-This one is named after Israel from where it is produced.
+This one is named after Israel, from where it is produced.
 It has a green exterior, which changes into yellow as the fruit ages.
-Like other melons, it also possesses a sweet tropical taste that leaves the eater speechless.
+It also possesses a sweet tropical taste that leaves the eater speechless like other melons.

-This is a middle-eastern kind of melon, which was named after pineapple to represent its tropical taste.
-It is harder as compared to other melons but in no way any inferior in the taste department.
+This middle-eastern kind of melon named after pineapple represents its tropical taste.
+It is more challenging than other melons but in no way any inferior in the taste department.